Pétrus (restaurant): Ratings and awards

 The restaurant won its first Michelin star under Wareing in 2000, and was awarded a second star in 2007.
 It became only the fifth London based restaurant to hold stars at that level.
 Following the split with Wareing, the restaurant at the new location gained a new single Michelin star in the 2011 list.

 Whilst under Wareing's lead, the restaurant was rated the best overall restaurant in London by restaurant guide Harden's in 2008, but was beaten by Restaurant Gordon Ramsay in the best food and service rankings in the £80+ bracket.
 However, in 2009, it was ranked once more the best overall in London, and in those categories as well.

-It holds five AA Rosettes.
+It held five AA Rosettes.
 However, in 2002 editor Simon Wright resigned as he believed that the managing director of The Automobile Association intervened to prevent Pétrus from receiving a fifth rosette at the recommendation of the AA's inspectors.
 Ramsay reacted by threatening to take legal action in order to ensure that none of his restaurants were featured in the 2003 edition of the AA's restaurant guide.
 This was followed by the resignation of inspector Sarah Peart over the same issue.
 The AA eventually relented and awarded Pétrus five rosettes.
 Wareing said of the issue at the time, "I'm delighted to get the fifth rosette, it's a great achievement.
 Every AA inspector believed we deserved five rosettes, it was only the guy at the top, Roger Wood, who didn't.
 As far as I know, he still has not eaten at Pétrus and I would not welcome him here now."